Fiware/showcase.gsma.dataModels/specs/Renting/P2PCarRental/doc/spec.md

 ## Description

 This entity contains a description of a peer to peer rental car.
-It aims to describe basic charateristics of the vehicle and it's owner.
+It aims to describe basic characteristics of the vehicle and it's owner.
 In addition to this it has some other details, like price and availability.
-We hope that this model recceives contributions and will be developed further by the community.
+We hope that this model receives contributions and will be developed further by the community.

 This data model has been created in co-operation with share it blox car.